 The Drawbacks of Encryption

-File systems are places where employees are constantly creating, moving, modifying, copying and sharing data (in spreadsheets, documents, ppts and more) that they are working on in that present moment.
+File systems are places where employees are constantly creating, moving, modifying, copying, and sharing data (in spreadsheets, documents, ppts, and more) that they are working on at that present moment.
 Adding encryption to this could potentially create an untidy work environment that is more difficult to manage.

 How Lepide Helps with Data Protection